SpikeInterface/spikeinterface/doc/modules/qualitymetrics/synchrony.rst

 -------------------

 A larger value indicates a higher synchrony of the respective spike train with the other spike trains.
-Higher values, especially for high sizes, indicate a higher probability of noisy spikes in spike trains.
+Larger values, especially for larger sizes, indicate a higher probability of noisy spikes in spike trains.

 Example code
 ------------